VictoriAragon/VictoriAragon.github.io/index.md

 ## 📈📊 Projects

 - **[Temp in NM](https://victoriaragon.github.io/notebooks/VictoriAragon-portfolio-post.html):** A brief description of what the project is about.
+- **[Temp in NM Jupiter Note](https://victoriaragon.github.io/notebooks/VictoriAragon-portfolio-post.ipynb):** A brief description of what the project is about.
 - **[Another Cool Project](https://github.com/yourusername/cool-project):** A brief description of what the project is about.

 ## 📊 GitHub Stats